avilaton/cv/index.md

 12/2011 - 06/2014
 :   Municipalidad de Córdoba, technical advisor in applications to public transit.
     Comisión de Movilidad Integral.
 Web apps for geo-location, data analysis and modeling.
+    Responsible for the integration of city transit data with Google Inc.

 04/2008 - 11/2011
 :   Max Planck Institute for Gravitational Physics, Albert Einstein Institute.